jacopo-j/WebXDownloader/README.md

 * Browse to `chrome://extensions`
 * Turn on "Developer mode" on the top right
 * Click "Load unpacked extension..." on the top left
-* Select the folder to which your zip file was extracted.
+* Select the folder named `src` from the folder to which your zip file was extracted.

 ### Safari (experimental)